Cross Compilation and RPC¶

 Run OpenCL Kernel Remotely by RPC¶

-As for remote OpenCL devices, the workflow is almost the same as above.
-You can define the kernel, upload files, and run by RPC.
+For remote OpenCL devices, the workflow is almost the same as above.
+You can define the kernel, upload files, and run via RPC.

 Raspberry Pi does not support OpenCL, the following code is tested on Firefly-RK3399.
 You may follow this tutorial to setup the OS and OpenCL driver for RK3399.